A Civic Leadership Experience Rooted in Power, Policy, and Youth Participation

 - Develop your voice through collaboration, debate, and impact-driven storytelling

 Our flagship DC program runs from June 28-July 3.
-In addition, Scholars can choose to stay longer for our July 4 Extension (July 3-5) and/or the Global Youth Summit (July 5-8).
+In addition, Scholars can choose to stay longer for the America’s 250th / July 4 Extension (July 3-5) and/or the ReGen Youth Summit (July 5-8).

-During the July 4th Extension, we will visit additional local universities (George Washington and Georgetown Universities), and spend July 4th sightseeing on the National Mall and experiencing one of the nation’s best fireworks displays!
+During the America’s 250th / July 4th Extension, we will visit local universities (George Washington and Georgetown), and spend July 4 sightseeing on the National Mall, experiencing one of the nation’s best fireworks displays, and experiencing America’s 250th Anniversary!

 What’s Included